EVA AI app made a duplicate of the real model Eva Elfie

 “We are sure that with our technologies we can help people to be closer to their idols, because such a need is really observed,” says Tanya Save.

-Under the launch of the collaboration with Eva Elfie, the EVA AI team has prepared a promo 3D video that can be used for publications:
+Under the launch of the collaboration with Eva Elfie, the EVA AI team has prepared a promo 3D video:

 Download EVA AI and chat with Eva Elfie: